SimonGhost1012/Discord-Equibop-Ram-Limiter/README.md

 This File Has Been Tested On Windows 10/11.

 # ⚙️ Features
-- Limits Discord-Equibop Ram Usage To 150MB
+- Limits Discord-Equibop Ram Usage To 150MB.

+# ❗Issues
+- Discord-Equibop May Run Slower And Lag Because Its Being Limited To 150MB Wich Is Not That Electron Likes.

 # 🙏 Thank You!
-Thanks For Checking Out Toolbox!
-If You Have Any Feedback Or Suggestions, Feel Free To Contact Me Via My [Discord Server](https://discord.gg/qnS9HbEBVj).
+Thanks For Checking Out Discord-Equibop Ram Limiter If You Have Any Feedback Or Suggestions, Feel Free To Contact Me Via My [Discord Server](https://discord.gg/qnS9HbEBVj).

 BTC : bc1qjxja2rv0zsfs90wv22acgjuf5903vc86uj77y4